 Large Financial Institutions

-Large Institution Supervision Coordinating Committee (LISCC)
+Large Institution Supervision Coordinating Committee (LISCC) Supervisory Program

-Large financial institutions are required to submit resolution plans, or "living wills," that describe a company's strategy for rapid and orderly resolution in the event of material financial distress.
+Many large financial institutions are required to submit resolution plans, or "living wills," that describe a company's strategy for rapid and orderly resolution in the event of material financial distress.

 The Shared National Credit Program assesses credit risk and trends as well as the risk management practices associated with the largest and most complex credits shared by multiple regulated financial institutions.

-The Federal Reserve Board collects assessment fees equal to the expenses it estimates are necessary or appropriate for it to supervise and regulate bank holding companies and savings and loan holding companies with $50 billion or more in total consolidated assets and nonbank financial companies designated by the Financial Stability Oversight Council for supervision by the Federal Reserve.
+The Federal Reserve Board collects assessment fees equal to the expenses it estimates are necessary or appropriate for it to supervise and regulate bank holding companies and savings and loan holding companies with $100 billion or more in total consolidated assets and nonbank financial companies designated by the Financial Stability Oversight Council (FSOC) for supervision by the Federal Reserve.